oracle/odpi/doc/src/functions/dpiSodaColl.rst

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

     **coll** [IN] -- a reference to the collection on which the index is to be created.
-If the reference is NULL or invalid an error is returned.
+If the reference is NULL or invalid, an error is returned.

     **indexSpec** [IN] -- the JSON specification of the index as a byte string in the encoding used for CHAR data.